 The BEA Wire | BEA's Official Blog

-Real gross domestic product (GDP) increased 1.9 percent in the third quarter of 2019, according to the “advance” estimate.
-In the second quarter, real GDP increased 2.0 percent.
+Real gross domestic product (GDP) increased at an annual rate of 4.9 percent in the third quarter of 2023, according to the “advance” estimate.
+In the second quarter, real GDP increased 2.1 percent.